LASIK

 The average cost of LASIK performed in the United States is $2,199 per eye.
 At the Eye Institute, we offer multiple pre and post-operative packages to better suit our patient’s needs.
 Our total price may be more or less than $2,199 per eye depending on what you choose as each package is priced differently.
 At your free evaluation, we will give you detailed pricing information, so you can choose what fits your needs the best.
 Financing is available through CareCredit, and monthly payments can be as low as $75 per eye a month.

-What are the risks of LASIK?
+What Are the Risks of LASIK?

 Less than 1% of LASIK patients experience these surgical complications.1 Some ophthalmologists believe the long-term risk of wearing contact lenses can actually exceed the one-time risk of LASIK.
 The FDA has stated that wearing contacts can put you at risk of serious eye problems including eye infections and corneal ulcers.